 It’s hard not to get disappointed when your campaign fails to steal your audience’s attention, you can’t see the results you expected, or there is no clear proof that your campaigns deliver the relative value you’re swearing to gain.

 It might be a result of unclear performance.
 But there is another thing you may need to think of.
 You may have set unrealistic objectives.

 It’s one of the most common problems that would lead to confusion for all your marketing team.

 As much as it hurts to spell it out, sometimes the biggest driver of a campaign’s success is out of your control.

 Based on a report published by data2decisions, many factors drive the success of your marketing activities, things such as the company’s market share, brand power, and overall market size.

 These factors have more than 18x power than advertising campaigns.

-In other words, the larger your brand is, the higher the return on your marketing investment you can generate.
+In other words, the larger your brand is, the higher the marketing investment return that can be generated.

 The ugly truth is that big brands with big names will get better results because they are better known.
 They will receive more shareable content because customers trust them more.